Last modified: April 1, 2021

 "Deployment Attributes" means the quantified usage of the Services as specified on an Order Form, which include, but are not limited to the number of Instances, End Users, API calls or other licensing attributes defined by the Scope of Use.

-"Documentation" means the user guides and manuals for the Services provided by Looker for Customer's own internal use.
+"Documentation" means the user guides and manuals for the Services provided by Google for Customer's own internal use.